kebab-os/kebab-tools/README.md

 ## Web Shell

-If you prefer to use kebab-tools directly through your browser, you can access the web-based version by visiting [tools.kebabos.me/web](https://tools.kebabos.me/web).
+If you prefer to use kebab-tools directly through your browser, you can access the web-based version by visiting [tools.kebabos.me](https://tools.kebabos.me) on a browser.
 Once the page loads, you will find an intuitive GUI that allows you to manage and interact with all available tools without needing to use a command line.

 ## Issues